voxpupuli/puppet-nftables/README.md

 Use this for any custom table files.

-## nftables::chain_file
+## nftables::chain

-Prepares a chain file as a `concat` file to which you will be able to add dedicated rules through `concat::fragments`.
+Prepares a chain file as a `concat` file to which you will be able to add dedicated rules through `nftables::rule`.

-The name must follow the pattern `TABLE@chain_name`, e.g.
-`filter@my_chain`.
-This will a) prepare a snippet defining the chain, that will be included in the filter table.

-This define is more intended as a helper to setup chains that will be used for the different tables, through their own defines.
-See `nftables::filter::chain` as an example.

-## nftables::filter::chain

-This setups a chain for the filter table.
-You will be able to add rules to that chain by using `nftables::filter::chain::rule`.

-The name must follow the pattern: `MASTERCHAIN-new_chain_name`, which defines to which masterchain that custom chain should be hooked into.

-new_chain_name must be unique for all chains.

-There is automatically a `jump` instruction added to the masterchain, with the order preference.
+The name must be unique for all chains.
+The inject parameter can be used to directly add a jump to a masterchain. inject must follow the pattern `ORDER-MASTERCHAIN`, where order references a 2-digit number which defines the rule order (by default use e.g. 20) and masterchain references the chain to hook in the new chain.

-## nftables::filter::chain::rule
+## nftables::rule

-A simple way to add rules to your custom chain.
+A simple way to add rules to any chain.
 The name must be:
-`CHAIN_NAME-rulename`, where CHAIN_NAME refers to your chain and an arbitrary name for your rule.
+`CHAIN_NAME-rulename`, where CHAIN_NAME refers to your
+chain and an arbitrary name for your rule.
-The rule will be a `concat::fragment` to the chain `concat`.
+The rule will be a `concat::fragment` to the chain `CHAIN_NAME`.

 You can define the order by using the `order` param.